 BACKGROUND:The audiobook business is booming.
 More consumers are discovering audiobooks as a source of entertainment and learning, as well as just a great way to find more time to read—in the car, at the gym, while cleaning the house, wherever.
 But even as this business is taking off, less than 5 percent of professionally published print books are made into audiobooks.
 So, Audible decided to help get more of them on the market.
 ACX was created to not only get more audiobooks produced, but also to provide them with strong retail channels: Audible.com, Amazon.com, and iTunes (where Audible is the exclusive audiobook supplier).

-At this time, ACX is open only to residents of the United States who have a US mailing address, a valid US Taxpayer Identification Number (TIN), and have or can submit Form W9.
-For more information on Taxpayer Identification Numbers (TIN) please go to the IRS’ website.
+ACX is currently open to residents of the United States and United Kingdom who have a US or UK mailing address, valid US or UK Taxpayer Identification Number (TIN), and have or can submit Form W8-BEN.
+For more information on Taxpayer Identification Numbers (TIN) please go to the IRS' website.
 We hope to open up to a wider global audience in the future.

 ACX needs to know whether you’re an audiobook Producer or a Rights Holder because that determines what kind of profile you’ll create with us.
 Essentially, on ACX, there are two roles—Rights Holders and Producers.
 Rights Holders are the people and entities that own or control the audio rights, and Producers are the people or entities that are capable of producing a commercial-ready audiobook.
 Narrators and studio professionals (studio owners, audio engineers, editors, or mastering engineers) fall into the category of audiobook Producers and can create profiles that include audio samples, and highlight themselves, their work, and their services.
 Authors, literary agents, and publishers are audiobook Rights Holders who create Title Profiles, which are summaries of each title they control and want turned into an audiobook.